filecoin-project/filecoin-docs/docs/reference/glossary.md

 amount of storage are indeed fulfilling that pledge.
-In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data, without requiring that one have a copy of the file itself.
+In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data_, without requiring that one have a copy of the file itself.

 *Note*: "proof" here is used in an informal sense - typically,